CPAN-Security/security.metacpan.org/meetings/cpansec-minutes-2025-03-12.md

 #### CRA Standardization on Vulnerability handling
 - @sjn - The EU Commission has tasked CEN/CENELEC & ETSI with standardization around 41 different activities related to the Cyber Resilience Act.
 One of these is related to _Vulnerability handling_
-    - I think we'd do well to try to contribute to especially this process, to ensure that the coming standards and guidelines for handling vulnerabilities are well-alligned with our (Open Source Ecosystems) particular needs.
+    - I think we'd do well to try to contribute to especially this process, to ensure that the coming standards and guidelines for handling vulnerabilities are well-aligned with our (Open Source Ecosystems) particular needs.
-    - [x] Volunteers needed! @sjn has too much to do, and this is imporant and may shape our workload for many years, depending on what we do (or don't do).
+    - [x] Volunteers needed! @sjn has too much to do, and this is important and may shape our workload for many years, depending on what we do (or don't do).
        - @stigtsp can join for a meeting, and take it from there
     - [ ] @all - Watch the [CEN/CENELEC introduction webinar on this matter](https://www.youtube.com/watch?v=KVr9zSZ0nUU) (Duration: 1h 20min; [Slides etc.](https://www.cencenelec.eu/news-and-events/events/2025/2025-03-10_webinar_cyber-resilience-act/))

 #### PTS Funding
-- @sjn - BooK has asked for help raiding funds.
+- @sjn - BooK has asked for help raising funds.
    - [x] @sjn - Pad for ongoing work: https://cryptpad.fr/pad/#/3/pad/edit/a8adbd63e478caf94037ffcd162c9612/
    - [ ] Volunteers needed